AllenYoungDev/stockmarket/README.md

 # Allen Young's Stockmarket Demo
-An online private stockmarket web app for demonstrating Allen Young's frontend, backend, and full-stack web app development skills.
+An online private stockmarket web app for demonstrating Allen Young's frontend, backend, and full-stack web app development and deployment skills.

 This is a small full-stack web app that enables purchasing one or more private shares of a company online.

 PayPal is used as a payment processor.

-Because the primary purpose of this web app is demonstrating Allen Young's web app development skills and know-how, this web app is implemented in different editions with different web-app development libraries, frameworks, and tools; that is, this web app has multiple implementations using different software frameworks, libraries, and tools for demonstrating Allen Young's web app software development skills and know-how.
+Because the primary purpose of this web app is demonstrating Allen Young's web app development and deployment skills and know-how, this web app is implemented in different editions with different web-app development libraries, frameworks, and tools, and deployment automation software and platforms; that is, this web app has multiple implementations using different software development frameworks, libraries, and tools, and deployment automation software and platforms, for demonstrating Allen Young's web app software development and deployment skills and know-how.

 The different editions of this web app are implemented with the following.